Dictionary of the Damned

 Guest Riffer: A riffer who is not a full member of the Library, but who submits riff entries of their own on the days when a full member is incapable of supplying a post.

 Headdesk: When a member of the Snark Crew is so unbelievably floored by the terribleness of what they’re reading that their head meets their desks with a resounding thud.

 IC: In Character.
-When a character is actually behaving as they would in the original source material, they are staying “In Character.”
+When a character is actually behaving as they might in the original source material, they are staying “In Character.”
 Antonym of OOC.

-Lemon: A fic that contains graphic sexual content.
-Most likely poorly-written graphic sexual content.
+Lemon: A fic that contains graphic sexual content, most likely poorly-written graphic sexual content.
+See also: Lime, Fluff.

 OOC: Out of Character.
 When a canon character is not acting as they would within the established canon of the source material.
 Antonym of IC.

 One-Shot: A fanfiction with only one chapter.
 One-shots are often a single scene, although some are longer.
 They typically are only a few pages long at most.
 Not to be confused with a fic left unfinished by the author; a one-shot is intended to be brief.